Din-Man/PowerShell/README.md

 Open this folder in VS Code or a PowerShell terminal.
 Run scripts as needed, following the usage instructions in each script or above.

-#### Add This Folder to Your PATH
+### Add This Folder to Your PATH
-The scipts have been setup to run without the .ps1 extension.
-Navigate to the this folder on PowerShell to execute the primary function name.
-Alternatively, you can add this directory to the "Environment variables for your account" and then execture the primary function from any path.
+To run these scripts from any directory, add this folder to your PATH environment variable.

 ---
 Feel free to modify or extend these scripts for your own needs!